cocos/cocos-docs/en/cocos-service/agc-remote.md

 - You can [publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- After the project is run on the mobile phone, if you can see the output value is **testValue** in LogCat, which means the integrate is successful.
+- Run it on a phone, if you can see the output value is **testValue** in LogCat, which means the integrate is successful.

   ![](agc-remote/remote-logcat.png)